AdobeDocs/experience-manager-65.sv-SE/help/communities/groups.md

 * **Skapande**: ny grupp kan skapas för författaren och eventuellt för publiceringsinstansen.
 * **Kontroll**: gruppen kan vara öppen eller hemlig.
-* **Kapsling**: kan innehålla noll eller flera grupper.
+* **Kapsling**: grupp kan innehålla noll eller flera grupper.

 <!-- This is a 404 on helpx.
 Please update or remove.
 >[!NOTE]
 >
->Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), will not be listed in the Community Groups console, and thus, are not modifiable using the console.
+>Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), is not listed in the Community Groups console, and thus, are not modifiable using the console.
 -->

 >[!NOTE]